On algebraic Stein operators for Gaussian polynomials: Introduction

-In dimension $d=1$, we use the method to study the Stein operators for targets $Y=H_p(X)$.
-The `simplest' Stein operators for $p=1, \dots, 6$ are displayed in Appendix \ref{appendixa}.
-The extended Appendix of the arXiv version contains many more examples.
-For $p\geq7$, the numerical coefficients in the Stein operators become too large to present in this journal version, but we give some useful summaries of these Stein operators in Table \ref{tablesummary}.
-It should be clear that, apart from the first few cases, it would be very hard to derive these Stein operators solely by bare-hands heroic calculations.
-This paper therefore constitutes not only the first connection between Stein's method and control theory, but also the first study that deeply connects Stein's method with computer algebra programming to find Stein operators for highly complex probability distributions, such as $H_{20}(X)$.
-In addition to being able to find Stein operators that are far out of reach of existing methods, our connection between Stein's method and null controllability has an important feature that has never been seen before in the Stein's method literature.
-As our algorithm finds all algebraic Stein operators for a given target distribution $Y=h(X)$ up to a given order $T$ and polynomial degree $m$, we can have confidence (at least in the case $d=1$) as to what polynomial Stein operators for that distribution are `simplest' in the sense of having minimal order $T$ or polynomial degree $m$.
-For example, by running our \texttt{MATLAB} code to obtain polynomial Stein operators for $H_3(X)$ and $H_4(X)$ we know (with the aid of Proposition \ref{prop:higher-coeff}) that the fifth and third order operators that \cite{gaunt-34} obtained are `simplest' in the sense of having minimum possible maximal degree 2 and have the minimum possible order $T$ for such operators, something that was by no means obvious from the analysis of \cite{gaunt-34}.
-Finally, we stress that the method of converting the problem of finding Stein operators into a null controllability problem applies more generally than even the Gaussian polynomial setting detailed in this paper (see Remark \ref{rem3.3}) and we expect this to be explored in future research.
+In addition to being able to find Stein operators that are out of reach of existing methods, our connection between Stein's method and null controllability has a feature not seen before in the Stein's method literature.
+As our algorithm finds all algebraic Stein operators for a given target distribution $Y=h(X)$ up to a given order $T$ and polynomial degree $m$, we have confidence (at least in the case $d=1$) as to what polynomial Stein operators for that distribution are `simplest' in the sense of having minimal order $T$ or polynomial degree $m$.
+For example, by running our \texttt{MATLAB} code to obtain polynomial Stein operators for $H_3(X)$ and $H_4(X)$ we know (with the aid of Proposition \ref{prop:higher-coeff}) that the fifth and third order operators that \cite{gaunt-34} obtained (see (\ref{h3x}) and (\ref{h4x})) are `simplest' in the sense of having minimum possible maximal degree 2 and have the minimum possible order $T$ for such operators, which was not obvious from the analysis of \cite{gaunt-34}.
+The complexity of Stein operators for $H_p(X)$ only increases as $p$ increases (see Table \ref{tablesummary}), with the implication being that there is a significant increase in difficulty in applying the Malliavin-Stein method for target distributions $H_p(X)$ for $p\geq3$.
+Another insight we gain from the outputs of our algorithm is that for $p\geq3$ there is not a unique `simplest' Stein operator in that the Stein operator with smallest possible order $T$ (degree $m$) does not have smallest possible maximal polynomial degree $m$ (order $T$).
+It remains to be seen whether the Stein operators with minimal order $T$ or minimal degree $m$ are more tractable when used in the Malliavin-Stein method.
+Finally, we stress that the method of converting the problem of finding Stein operators into a null controllability problem applies more generally than even the Gaussian polynomial setting detailed in this paper.
+We expect this to be explored in future research.

+We end this introduction by acknowledging that the focus of this paper is on finding Stein operators for Gaussian polynomials, but for sake of a focused treatment, we neglect the important question as to whether the Stein operators we obtain are characterising.
+This is the subject of our recent paper \cite{a-g-g21}.